Skin piercing

 For costs, view our licensing fees and charges.
 The cost of registration is subject to annual review.

-It is illegal to conduct any of the above activities unless we have approved your business registration and the named practitioners in your application.
+It is illegal to conduct any of the above activities until we have approved the registration of your business premises and the named practitioners on your application.

-Your business can only carry out activities at the premises you have registered and procedures may only be carried out by your registered practitioners.
+Once registered with us your business can only carry out activities at the address you have registered and procedures may only be carried out by the practitioners listed on your registration.
+Registration, unless cancelled by order of the court, will usually last until such time as you may you notify us you no longer need it.

 A person under the age of 18 years may receive body piercing provided that you have received written permission from, or the treatment is performed in the presence of, the person's parent or guardian.